Mendral

 Blog

 Last month, a team running 200K+ CI jobs per week asked us why they shouldn't just point Claude Code at their failing builds.
 Fair question.
-We use Claude Code ourselves every day, and we love it.
-But after watching Mendral close 16,000+ CI investigations a month autonomously, we can explain exactly why a specialist agent outperforms a generalist one, even when both run on the same LLMs.
+We use Claude Code every day.
+After watching Mendral close 16,000+ CI investigations a month autonomously, here's why a specialist agent outperforms a generalist one, even when both run on the same Anthropic models.

 Why we're building this

-Coding agents are accelerating the creation of code.
-That's great for shipping features.
-It's terrible for CI.
+Coding agents are great for shipping features fast.
+They're terrible for CI.

-The teams we work with are seeing it firsthand.
 Teams adopting AI coding tools are seeing significantly more CI activity.
 More PRs, more test runs, more failures surfacing.
 Pipelines are slower because there's more code being tested.
 Flaky tests that were annoying at 10 engineers become a tax on everyone's productivity at 100.
-And the engineers generating all that code with Copilot and Claude Code aren't the ones debugging the CI failures.
+The engineers generating all that code with Copilot and Claude Code aren't the ones debugging the CI failures.
 They've already moved on.

 We spent a decade building and scaling CI systems at Docker and Dagger.
 The work was always the same: stare at logs, correlate failures, figure out what changed.
-Mendral is the agent we wished we'd had back then.
+Mendral is the agent we wished we'd had.

 Specialist vs. generalist

-Claude Code is a generalist Software Engineer.
+Claude Code is a generalist software engineer.
 Mendral is a specialist.
-Despite running on the same Anthropic models, Mendral consistently outperforms Claude Code at diagnosing and fixing CI failures.
+Despite running on the same Anthropic models, Mendral consistently outperforms Claude Code at diagnosing and fixing CI failures, because the useful signal isn't in the code.

-Claude Code sees your codebase.
-It can read files, run commands, and reason about code.
-But when a CI job fails, the useful signal isn't just in the code.
-It's in the logs from this run, the logs from the last 50 runs, the test execution history, the failure patterns across branches, the infrastructure conditions at the time of execution.
+When a CI job fails, the signal is in the logs from this run, the logs from the last 50 runs, the test execution history, the failure patterns across branches, and the infrastructure conditions at the time of execution.
 Claude Code doesn't have access to any of that.

-Mendral does.
-We built a log ingestion pipeline that processes billions of CI log lines per week into ClickHouse, compressed at 35:1, queryable in milliseconds.
+We built a log ingestion pipeline that processes billions of CI log lines per week into ClickHouse, compressed at 35:1 and queryable in milliseconds.
 Our agent writes its own SQL queries to investigate failures.
 A typical investigation scans 335K rows across 3+ queries.
 At P95, it scans 940 million rows.
-The agent can trace a flaky test back to a dependency bump three weeks ago by correlating across hundreds of CI runs simultaneously, something no human would have the patience to do.
+The agent can trace a flaky test back to a dependency bump three weeks ago by correlating across hundreds of CI runs at once, something no human would have the patience to do.

 The whole implementation is ours, from the system prompt to every tool.
 Our agent can grab specific logs from a run, query historical failure rates across months, trace which commit introduced a regression, check if a test has been flaky on other branches, and cross-reference all of this in seconds.
-Claude Code can't do any of that because it doesn't have the tools or the data.
+Claude Code can't, because it doesn't have the tools or the data.

 One agent to the customer, a team of agents behind the scenes